airboxlab/hopes/doc/source/overview/index.rst

   (estimator is no longer unbiased).

   Note also that not all estimators require the behavior policy to cover all the actions of the evaluation policy, for instance
-  Direct Method (DM) fits a model of the Q function and uses it to estimate the value of the policy.
+  Direct Method (DM) fit a model of the Q function and uses it to estimate the value of the policy.

 - **Positivity**: the rewards must be non-negative to be able to compute a lower bound estimate of the target policy.
 In Hopes, you'll find a way to rescale the rewards to make them positive (using `MinMaxScaler`).